DataDog/datadog-agent/docs/README.md

 # Documentation

-This folder contains docs, guides and resources to better use this repo.
+This directory contains docs, guides and resources to better use this repo.

 ## Developer Guide